Azure/azure-sdk-for-net/sdk/devtestlabs/Azure.ResourceManager.DevTestLabs/README.md

-# Microsoft Azure DevTest Labs Management client library for .NET
+# Microsoft Azure DevTest Labs management client library for .NET

 Microsoft Azure DevTest Labs is a service for easily creating, using, and managing infrastructure-as-a-service (IaaS) virtual machines (VMs) and platform-as-a-service (PaaS) environments in labs.

-This package supports managing Microsoft Azure DevTest Labs resources.
+This library supports managing Microsoft Azure DevTest Labs resources.

-This package follows the [new Azure SDK guidelines](https://azure.github.io/azure-sdk/general_introduction.html), and provides many core capabilities:
+This library follows the [new Azure SDK guidelines](https://azure.github.io/azure-sdk/general_introduction.html), and provides many core capabilities:

     - Support MSAL.NET, Azure.Identity is out of box for supporting MSAL.NET.
     - Support [OpenTelemetry](https://opentelemetry.io/) for distributed tracing.